LocationNewbury, Berkshire, England

 ClientStryker UK ltd

-From the architect.
+Text description provided by the architects.
 ESA completes an exciting new office for Stryker UK Ltd, whom are the global leader in medical technology providing specialist or thopaedic and surgical equipment to healthcare professionals across the world including the NHS.

 The building functions as their main UK office, which incorporates various operational departments, a industrial unit and also a proud showcase for their business to visitors + staff.
 The design combines function with bold architecture to meet the clients brief in an exciting manner, and is considered through the building, internally, externally and along with the new landscaped surroundings.